ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesFilesApi.md

 <a id="getfileversioninfo"></a>
 # **GetFileVersionInfo**
-> FileIntegerArrayWrapper GetFileVersionInfo (int fileId)
+> FileStringArrayWrapper GetFileVersionInfo (int fileId)

-Returns the detailed information about all the available file versions with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-file-version-info/).